 All school staff will be consulted on an ongoing basis and feedback is encouraged on any concerns, issues or suggestions.

-This can be done through the Lead Worker Repres agreement between the Department and education Signed: Date:
+This can be done through the Lead Worker Representative(s), who will be supported in line with the agreement between the Department and education partners.

+Signed: Tony Barry Date: February 20th 2021

-Appendix 2 Pre-Return to Work Questionnaire COVID-19
+Appendix 2 Return to Work Form